 Where do your peers publish?

 Your paper needs to be seen by your peers if it has any chance of being read and cited.
 Therefore, it should be published in the journals that they are likely to read.
-For example, if I were an active researcher in Australia, I would consider publishing in Austral Ecology as it is well known and highly regarded.
+For example, if I were an active ecological researcher in Australia, I would consider publishing in Austral Ecology as it is well known and highly regarded.

 Check the journal’s reputation

 Only publish your paper in reputable journals.
-Early-career researchers might be not fully aware of fake or predatory journals that pretend to have a good reputation, accept your paper with minimal or no review and then charge you for submission.
-If you send a paper to a predatory journal, you might never hear from them again or see your paper anywhere in print.
+Early-career researchers might not be fully aware of fake or predatory journals that pretend to have a good reputation, accept your paper with minimal or no review and then charge you for submission.
+If you send a paper to a predatory journal, you might never hear from them again or ever see your paper in print.
 Think.
 Check.
 Submit is a system designed to help authors to identify trusted journals, including a check list to assess your chosen journals.